solidc0re/solidcore-scripts/README.md

 > **Currently in alpha stage.** Only install for testing purposes or if you're really keen.
 The uninstall script is not fully tested, but all changes instigated by the script are reversible.
 ### = Installing =

 It is strongly recommended to install your favourite immutable Fedora variant on an encrypted drive.
-This option is only possible during the installation process of the OS.
+This option is only possible during the installation process of the OS, and not something solidcore-scripts can implement.
 See the [Fedora docs](https://docs.fedoraproject.org/en-US/quick-docs/encrypting-drives-using-LUKS/#_creating_encrypted_block_devices_in_anaconda) for more info.

+If you haven't added a password to your BIOS yet, either, then please do so and ensure that - in the boot order section - your device boots from the encrypted drive before any USB drives.
+Please also ensure that SecureBoot is enabled.

 To install the solidcore-scripts:
 ```